AllyPal/VRDL/README.md

 # Run

-A systemd service is created to handle starting and stopping the vrdl-runner script.
+A systemd service is created to handle starting and stopping server instances.

-The "vrdl-runner" script currently handled configuration and running of individual server instances.
+The "vrdl-runner" script currently handles configuration and running of individual server instances.

 Edit the "servers" list in vrdl-runner to add or remove server instances that will be started by vrdl-runner.
 Each line should be a command as if handed to Windows CMD.
 Use existing entries to model additional entries.